Heber Hord House: Description

-The house is a two-story classic box house designed by Omaha architects Fisher and Lawrie.
+The house is a two-story classic box house designed by Omaha architects Fisher & Lawrie.
 It underwent a remodelling in 1923, directed by Omaha architect F. A. Henninger.

 The frame building faces south.
 It has a footprint of 56 × 39 ft.
 It has a raised concrete block basement, a hip roof with four hipped dormers, and brick chimneys on the north and east sides.
 Originally, a porch ran across the entire width of the south side on the first floor, continuing as a carriage portico at the southwest corner; in the 1923 remodelling, the east end of the porch was enclosed to create a sun room.

 The interior features a central hall with an open stairway to the second floor.
 On the first floor, a reception room and sitting room are in the front of the house; to the rear are a den and a formal dining room, which leads to a china pantry and the kitchen.
 Also on the first floor are a kitchen pantry, a refrigeration area, and the servants' dining room.
 A bathroom was added below the central stair in the course of the 1923 remodelling.
 The second floor is taken up with four bedrooms, a sleeping porch, and two bathrooms.
 Servants' quarters, consisting of a single large room with several closets, occupied the whole of the attic.
 There are eight basement rooms, including a coal room, laundry room, vegetable cellar, and bathroom.

 A frame carriage house at the rear of the property has been converted to a five-stall garage with a one-bedroom apartment above it.

 As of 1987, the house and carriage house were assessed as having retained their historic integrity.
 It was decided that the 1923 remodelling had not significantly changed the character of the 1923 house; many of the original interior furnishing were still present, including hardwood floors, fireplaces, woodwork, and lighting fixtures.
 Because of this and because of the property's connection to the Hord family, it was listed in the National Register of Historic Places.